 I have had four children attend Essex Elementary.
 It used to be a creative well rounded school but in the past couple of years under the most recent principal it has become a cookie cutter teaching to the test type school.
 Frankly I am glad we are finished with Essex Elementary this year.
 The principal doesn't listen is temperamental and needs anger management counseling.
 He really needs to leave so that the teachers can do their jobs the way they used to be able to do when it was a high quality school.
 If I sound unhappy it's because I am.
 If we had another child that child would go to a private school or we would move to another school district.
 Essex Elementary has become that bad under this principal.
 Nobody smiles there not a great atmosphere for kids.
 All due to poor leadership.

 Essex Elementary School is a public elementary school in Essex.
-434 students attend Essex Elementary School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Black, non-Hispanic.
-22% of the 434 students here are paying reduced lunch prices.
+434 children attend Essex Elementary School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Black, non-Hispanic.
+22% of the 434 students here get reduced lunch prices.
 The student to teacher ratio at Essex Elementary School is 14:1.
 Founders Memorial School is one of the nearest elementary schools.

 - Ceramics sculpture